Patrick Kane is a Ranger and he's ready to make another run at the Stanley Cup

 “When they made the move for Tarasenko . . . it didn't seem like it was in the cards [that a trade to the Rangers would] still be an option for me,’’ Kane said, a wide grin starting to spread across his face.
 “So now obviously, I'm very happy they made that move [to get Tarasenko], and both of us are here."

-On Thursday night, after more than a week of maneuvering to clear enough room under the salary cap to get him, Kane will make his Rangers debut when the Blueshirts host the Ottawa Senators at the Garden.
-According to Rangers coach Gerard Gallant, he’ll be skating on a line with his old Chicago linemate Artemi Panarin and center Vincent Trocheck.
+On Thursday night, after more than a week of maneuvering to clear enough room under the salary cap to get him, Kane made his Rangers debut when the Blueshirts hosted the Ottawa Senators at the Garden.
+He skated on a line with his old Chicago linemate Artemi Panarin and center Vincent Trocheck and was present on the Rangers’ first power play line.

-“I mean, he played with ‘Bread’ [Panarin] before,’’ Gallant said.
+“I mean, he played with ‘Bread’ [Panarin] before,’’ coach Gerard Gallant said.
 “The system doesn't change around the league a whole lot, so we just kind of go out and play, and have fun.’’

+It had to be fun for Kane to get a rousing ovation when he emerged during pregame warmups.
+If he had time to check the Garden gift shops, he would have found “Kane 88” jerseys flying off the racks as quickly as staffers could stock them.

+After Chris Kreider gave the Rangers a 1-0 lead on a shorthanded breakaway goal at 6:31 of the first period, Kane had his first moment of impact.
+He fed Panarin for a good look, but Panarin was turned away by Cam Talbot.

+The goals were by Franklin Square native Shane Pinto and then former Ranger Derick Brassard, who earlier was congratulated by the Rangers and the home crowd for playing in his 1,000th NHL game (254 of them for the Rangers).

+The Rangers tied it on a backhander by Jacob Trouba at 12:15 and Vladimir Tarasenko - the Rangers’ other big recent acquisition— made it 3-2 at 14:54 with his fourth goal in 11 games since the trade.

-Rangers fans figure to have a lot of fun after all the things the team had to do to bring Kane on board, and Kane — while expecting a few butterflies before his first NHL game for someone other than Chicago — was expecting he’d have plenty of fun, too.
+Rangers fans figure to have a lot to celebrate after all the things the team had to do to bring Kane on board, and Kane — while expecting a few butterflies before his first NHL game for someone other than Chicago — was expecting he’d have plenty of fun, too.

 “I just feel like this is such an amazing opportunity, with what they have going on here in New York,’’ he said.
 “When the option was still there to possibly make a move . . . it wasn't the easiest decision [to agree to be traded] but I’m just really excited to be here.
 And with this team, with the amount of skill and good players they have here, it's just another chance to make a run."